HuskerOnline - Final take: No excuses on this loss for Nebraska

 Rushing offense: C

 Yes, Nebraska put up 224 yards on 43 carries, but it's going to be hard to consistently win in the Big Ten when 67 percent of your rushing offense comes from QB runs and scrambles.
 Nebraska tried to get Dedrick Mills going, as he had 19 carries but finished with just 59 yards.
-Don't underestimate the loss of Cameron Jurgens either at the center position.
+Don't underestimate the loss of Cameron Jurgens at the center position, either.

 Passing offense: D